Though the Venus flytrap is very popular, it’s not necessarily the easiest plant to explain. That’s why I split the guide into two parts.

 The basics: How to take care of a Venus flytrap

 Venus flytraps follow the same basic rules all carnivorous plants do.
-If you understand the basics, you can take care of almost any carnivorous plant.
+If you understand the basics, you can care for almost any carnivorous plant.
 These basics are lots of light, low ppm water, and nutrient-free media.

 Venus flytraps, like most carnivorous plants, love sunlight.
 A plant that gets enough light will have smaller, colored leaves and larger, redder traps.
 The pic above, taken by #HappyFlanter @claudinesy, is a great example of how a flytrap acclimated to her sunny grow area, coloring and developing red traps.